Control-Alt-Kaboom/ControlAltKaboom/docs/Exceptions.md

 Currently the Unit Tests for this component are limited to simple checking if the exception classes exist.
 While there could be some better/more-clever ways to test this, for the most part the critical components of the exception library lie within the registration of the handlers themselves, and they are primarily either modified by PHPUnit, or not able to be validated or reflected.

+## To-Do

+* The templates have a hard coded path in them, this should be adjusted to use a namespaced constant?